EoRImaging/pyfhd/docs/source/develop/contribution_guide.md

     Put the zip file in the following directory inside the repository (the directory given is relative to the root of the repository): `PyFHD/resources/test_data`

 2. Unzip the zip file in the previously mentioned `PyFHD/resources/test_data` directory.
+After unzipping, there will be a new folder named `pyfhd_test_data`.
+Move all the contents out of that folder up into the `PyFHD/resources/test_data` folder and delete the now empty `pyfhd_test_data` folder.

 3. In a terminal, at the root of the repository, run the following command: